helenclx/helenchong-blog/src/en/posts/2024-10-25-indieweb-carnival-multilingualism.md

 >
 > I, too, noticed that maintaining a multi-language site isn’t trivial; in addition, many site generators don’t help at all, or at most provide some rudimentary tool.

 You are welcome, Riccardo.
-I am pleased to hear that you found my post interesting.
-As a Malaysian Chinese person who was raised to be multilingual, I have a lot to say about languages and multilingualism, so I wrote this post and submitted to the October 2024 IndieWeb Carnival to offer my own perspective on the subject.
+I am pleased to hear that you found my article interesting.
+As a Malaysian Chinese person who was raised to be multilingual, I have a lot to say about languages and multilingualism, so I wrote this article and submitted it to the October 2024 IndieWeb Carnival to offer my own perspective on the subject.

 I recommend checking out and reading the other submitted articles included in Riccardo's round-up article as well.
 It is interesting to learn about the different points of view on multilingualism from people across the globe!